-But even if the holidays aren’t exactly what gets portrayed as the “perfect” family gathering, there are still plenty of ways to feel the joy of the holidays.
+But even if the holidays aren’t exactly what you’d prefer, there are still plenty of ways to truly enjoy the holidays.

-If your lifestyle right now doesn’t suit the traditions you or your spouse grew up with, maybe it’s time to make new ones!
+If your lifestyle right now doesn’t suit the traditions you or your spouse grew up with, why not make some new ones?

 For instance, you might consider celebrating Christmas a day or two early or late if your husband has to work on the 25th.
 It might be a little out there, and certainly won’t work for everyone, but depending on your situation, it could be a great way to get the full “Christmas day experience” within your abilities.